andyglick/maven-multi-level-modules-project/README.md

         maven-multiple-level-modules-first
         maven-multiple-level-modules-second

-There is a pom in each module directory, in the 3 modules below the root module, each references the one above it as it's parent.
+There is a pom in each module directory.
+In the 3 modules below the root module, each references the one above it as it's parent.
 The 2 parent modules each reference their respective children in its own <modules> section.

 The parent pom